puneettokhi/linux/README.md

 ![Screenshot](/cmpe283_2/images/7.png)
 ![Screenshot](/cmpe283_2/images/2.png)
 4. After that all the steps need to be completed as the root user starting with running the command `make INSTALL_MOD_STRIP=1 modules_install` to install and package the modules
 5. Check if the kvm module for the hypervisor is loaded using `lsmod | grep kvm`.
-If it already loaded, then get rid of it using `rmmod kvm_intel`
+6. If it already loaded, then get rid of it using the `rmmod kvm_intel` command
 ![Screenshot](/cmpe283_2/images/3.png)
-6. Once that is done, use the `modprob kvm` command which will load th kvm if there are no errors in the code.
-Then, use the `lsmod | grep kvm` to see if the kvm is loaded
+7. Once that is done, use the `modprob kvm` command which will load th kvm if there are no errors in the code.
+8. Then, use the `lsmod | grep kvm` to see if the kvm is loaded

 ![Screenshot](/cmpe283_2/images/4.png)

-7. Once all the steps are done, the machine needs to be rebooted.
+9. Once all the steps are done, the machine needs to be rebooted.
-8. After rebooting, install the virtual manager using `sudo apt install virt-manager`
+10. After rebooting, install the virtual manager using `sudo apt install virt-manager`
-9. In the Virtual Manager, add a test file to check the number of exits and the number of cycles spent in the exit
+11. In the Virtual Manager, add a test file to check the number of exits and the number of cycles spent in the exit
-10. The other way to test is by installing cpuid package in the virtual manager by using `sudo apt install cpuid`
+12. The other way to test is by installing cpuid package in the virtual manager by using `sudo apt install cpuid`
-11. The output of CPUID manager before reboot is below:
+13. The output of CPUID manager before reboot is below:
 ![Screenshot](/cmpe283_2/images/6.png)

-12. This is the final output:
+14. This is the final output:

 ![Screenshot](/cmpe283_2/images/5.png)